Social Science: B.A., B.S.

 5. Social Science Research Methods

-These foundations may be met through transcript credit; college-level knowledge demonstrated through individual prior learning assessment (iPLA), professional learning evaluations (PLE), or credit by examination; or individual courses, a series of courses, or components within individual courses with Empire State University.
+These foundations may be met through transcript credit; college-level knowledge demonstrated through individual credit for prior learning (iCPL), professional learning evaluations (PLE), or credit by examination; or individual courses, a series of courses, or components within individual courses with Empire State University.
 The student’s Degree Program Rationale Essay should clearly explain how the degree plan meets each of the foundations in the concentration, what will be learned, and how the student will build on these foundations to meet personal, academic, or career goals.

 Foundation #1: Broad Social Science Perspective